frumbert/circular-player/README.md

 There's a SVG on the page.
 I animate its stroke length based on the length of the audio file being played, using CSS3 animations.
 HTML5 audio is triggered using .play() and different controls appear in the circle so you can pause, etc. When the file finishes, you have to click it to reset then click again to play.

 ## Requires
 A browser capable of rendering SVG and playing HTML5 audio.
+If you want fallbacks, use jPlayer, or fork this and fix it :)

 ## Licence
 MIT.